214-456-8899 Option 3

 Your child will be assessed to determine the level of treatment required.
 Levels of treatment can include outpatient, intensive outpatient, partial hospitalization, or inpatient hospitalization.

 Treatment will focus on medical stabilization and resolving underlying psychological issues or beliefs.
-In addition to stabilizing the child’s nutritional status, medical stabilization will include lab work, an EKG, a physical exam and assessment by a dietician.
+In addition to stabilizing the child’s nutritional status, medical stabilization will include lab work, an EKG, a physical exam and assessment by a dietitian.
 Your child will be seen by a doctor daily, and nursing staff is available 24/7 for any medical or nursing needs.

 Treatment modalities include family therapy, individual therapy, music therapy, art therapy and recreational therapy.